daronphang/coding_resources/computer-science/algorithms/sorting/non-comparison/counting.md

 ### Counting Sort

+Sorting algorithm that sorts the elements by counting the number of occurrences of each unique element in the array.
+The count is stored in an auxiliary array and the sorting is done by mapping the count as an index of the auxiliary array.
 Has time complexity of O(k+n), where k is the largest number of the array.
 Features of counting sort:

 - Assumes that each of n input elements is an integer in the range from 0 to k.
 - For each input element x, determines the number of elements less than x.